 Are there regulations about type-specimen deposition (i.e., may holotypes/paratypes be deposited at foreign institutions or is a law in place that necessitates the return of type material even when legally sampled and exported)?

+As much as I am aware there are no type-specimen regulation (and indeed I still encounter publications of "forage materials" from the area!).

 Additional comments:

+We are trying to create a new form that will be suitable for the actual paleontology work field, surveys and excavations.
+In a way to follow the Israel Authority of Archaeological which laws are successfully enforced.